stratum-mining/sv2-spec/04-Protocol-Security.md

 #### 4.3.1.1 EC point encoding remarks
 Secp256k1 curve points, which includes Public Keys and ECDH results, are points with of X- and Y-coordinate, 32-bytes each.
 There are several possibilities how to serialize them:
-1. 64-byte full X- and Y-coordinate serialization for public keys (and ECDH results) and 96 Bytes for signatures.
+1. 64-byte full X- and Y-coordinate serialization for public keys (and ECDH results) and 96 bytes for signatures.
 2. 33-byte X-coordinate with 1 parity bit serialization for public keys and similarly 65-byte for signatures.
 3. 32-byte X-coordinate only with implicit Y-coordinate for public keys and 64-byte for signatures.